HomeEnvironmentOn Thin Ice: 5 Ongoing Effects of Global Warming

 Struggling Natural Habitats And The Extinction Of Species

-The biggest victims of climate change are the millions of animals that walk, fly and swim on this planet that has evolved to adapt to their current environment.
-Whilst humans can adapt to a hotter summer, animals take longer to evolve the knowledge to navigate the shrinking ice caps and lengthening summer droughts.
+The biggest victims of climate change are the millions of animals that walk, fly, and swim on this planet that have evolved to adapt to their current environment.
+While humans can adapt to a hotter summer, animals take longer to evolve the knowledge to navigate the shrinking ice caps and lengthening summer droughts.

 But humans are also at risk, with huge communities living on low-lying flood plains or near tidal bodies under the threat of rising sea waters.